Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Bill Gasiamis 48:09

 The interviews are not scripted, you do not have to plan for them.
 All you need to do to qualify is to be a stroke survivor or care for someone who is a stroke survivor.
-Or you are one of the fabulous people that help stroke survivors go to recovery after stroke.com/contact fill out the contact form and as soon as I receive it, I will respond with more details of how you can choose a time that works for you and me to meet over zoom.
+Or you are one of the fabulous people who help stroke survivors go to recovery after stroke.com/contact fill out the contact form and as soon as I receive it, I will respond with more details of how you can choose a time that works for you and me to meet over zoom.

 Bill Gasiamis 48:36

-Importantly, we present many podcasts designed to give you an insight and understanding into the experiences of other individuals opinions and treatment protocols discussed during any podcast or the individual’s own experience and we do not necessarily share the same opinion nor do we recommend any treatment protocol discussed all content on this website at any linked blog, podcast or video material controlled this website or content is created and produced for informational purposes only and is largely based on the personal experience of Bill gassy armas, the content is intended to complement your medical treatment and support healing.
+Importantly, we present many podcasts designed to give you an insight and understanding into the experiences of other individuals’ opinions and treatment protocols discussed during any podcast or the individual’s own experience and we do not necessarily share the same opinion nor do we recommend any treatment protocol discussed all content on this website at any linked blog, podcast or video material controlled this website or content is created and produced for informational purposes only and is largely based on the personal experience of Bill gassy armas, the content is intended to complement your medical treatment and support healing.

 It is not intended to be a substitute for professional medical advice and should not be relied on as health advice.
-The information is general and may not be suitable for your personal injuries, circumstances or health objectives.
-Do not use our content as a standalone resource to diagnose treat, cure or prevent any disease for therapeutic purposes or as a substitute for the advice of a health professional.
+The information is general and may not be suitable for your personal injuries, circumstances, or health objectives.
+Do not use our content as a standalone resource to diagnose treat, cure, or prevent any disease for therapeutic purposes or as a substitute for the advice of a health professional.

 Never delay seeking advice or disregard the advice of a medical professional your doctor or your rehabilitation program based on our content if you have any questions or concerns about your health or medical condition, please seek guidance from a doctor or other medical professional if you are experiencing a health emergency or think you might be called triple zero in Australia or your local emergency number immediately for emergency assistance or go to the nearest hospital emergency department medical information changes constantly.

-While we aim to provide current quality information in our content, we did not provide any guarantees and assume no legal liability or responsibility for the accuracy, currency or completeness of the content.
+While we aim to provide current quality information in our content, we did not provide any guarantees and assume no legal liability or responsibility for the accuracy, currency, or completeness of the content.
 If you choose to rely on any information within our content, you do so solely at your own risk.

-We are careful with links we provide.
+We are careful with the links we provide.
 However, third-party links from our website are followed at your own risk and we are not responsible for any information you find there.